 Trucking Cost Statistics

-Trucking costs are always changing and vary by region — making it even more important for trucking companies to stay on top of cost per mile data.
-According to the American Transportation Research Institute (ATRI), the average trucking cost on a per-mile basis for logistics companies in the United States varies by region and is approximately $2.26 in 2024.
-The number we provided is an average of the cost per mile data for each region in the United States.
-To put it simply, if one of your fleet’s trucks drove 75,000 miles this year, then your company has spent a significant $169,500 to keep that specific truck in operation.
+Trucking costs keep changing and vary by region, which makes it even more important to stay on top of your cost per mile data.
+According to the American Transportation Research Institute (ATRI), the average cost of operating a truck hit a record $2.336 per mile in 2025.
+That figure is a U.S. national industry average, so your own number will sit above or below it depending on your lanes, equipment, and region.
+To put it simply, if one of your trucks drove 75,000 miles at that average, it cost roughly $175,200 to keep that one truck in operation.
 It’s clear that each and every mile that you can reduce costs for will result in tangible savings for your business, which is why understanding your cost per mile and all of the factors that create it is so valuable.

 READ MORE: What Is the ROI on Transportation Management Software?